Theracurmin® (Colloidal Nanoparticle Curcumin — Theravalues)

 Frequently asked questions about Theracurmin® (Colloidal Nanoparticle Curcumin — Theravalues)

-Known drug interactions may include: Anticoagulants (warfarin, DOACs): theoretical mild antiplatelet effect — monitor.
+Possible interactions include: Anticoagulants (warfarin, DOACs): theoretical mild antiplatelet effect — monitor.
 Antidiabetic medications: theoretical compatible/additive glucose effects.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.